25+ Best Affiliate Marketing WordPress Themes You Should Know

 The built-in features!

 These include multimedia support, tabbed pages, responsive design, quick formatting options, and different comment section options.

 All in all, Genesis is an awesome tool for any prospective affiliate marketer.

 If you can see past the initial investment, it can really make your life easier.

-As the name suggests, this is one of those affiliate WordPress themes built with a commercial use in mind.
+As the name suggests, Steady Income is one of those affiliate WordPress themes built with a commercial use in mind.

 It’s 100% responsive and it’s got a ton of options and widgets designed to improve your online visibility and increase traffic to your site.

 Its base price is a bit steeper, at $69.
 It can often be found on sale for $59, though.